izelnakri/nycda-backend-exam/part2.md

 - You can compare two encrypted hashes to see if they are from the same source

 ### 8 - What is a flash message?
-They are notification messages , to show users that an action was successful or unsuccesfull.
+They are notification messages, to show users that an action was successful or unsuccessful.
 They are sourced from the application code, application-level validations or db-level validations and passed down to templates for rendering.

 ### 9 - What is the difference between minifying and obfuscating JavaScript?
+Minifying: removes all the unnecessary whitespaces from JavaScript.
+Obfuscation: modifies all references to single or doublecharacter references, and does more optimizations to save space and speed.
+Also makes the code harder to read.

 ### 10 - What are the 3 reasons that makes Gulp a good choice as an asset build library?
 1 - It leverages node streams, follows the node way.
 2 - It is intuitive and easy to configure.
 3 - There are many packages out there for doing the standard tasks so you dont have to write custom logic.